NU NEIHR

 Qaujigiartiit grew out of a community-identified need for research that focused on answering the health questions of our communities.
 Qaujigiartiit’s researchers and associates have led or partnered on more than 50 health and wellness research studies in the past 14 years.
 Qaujigiartiit is recognized nationally and internationally for contributions to Inuit health scholarship and community-led participatory research protocols.
 Qaujigiartiit has successfully brought more than $22 million dollars in research and training funds into Nunavut since its inception in 2006.

-To be eligible to apply, you must:
+To be eligible, applicants must:

 • Be a Nunavut Land Claim Beneficiary